psychopy/psychopy/docs/source/consultancy.rst

    </script>

-We've helped many researchers to create and debug experiments, as well as delivered bespoke tutorials.
+We've helped many researchers to create and debug experiments, as well as delivered bespoke tutorials and even bespoke workshops (take a look at our `Workshops page <https://workshops.psychopy.org>`_ for more information on those!)
 If there's something you'd like us to do for you, just get in touch!

 .. raw:: html